Seraphim-Solutions/bettercinema/README.md

 With this tool, you can easily search the contents of webshare and open them in VLC (again video related).

-### Support for other files and other functions?
-(Zips, Docs, Downloading, etc.)

-I will try to add more features including downloading files and working on a better interface.

-More in TODO list

 ### Why use this and not stream cinema?

 Well, stream cinema has a manual database with movies, so some things aren’t there immediately, but they can be on webshare.